jcolag/ProceduralStories/README.md

  * Add gratuitous diacritical marks to the result.

 The script maintains libraries (which should be expanded) of stereotypical spelling choices in specifically Eastern European and (with fewer options) Romance languages.

+The result, as with Gellerese, is text that doesn't feel like English, but bears sufficient resemblance that it can be easily read.